 This walker class will generate a clean unordered list.
 It removes the numerous classes added to each list item by the default WordPress but will keep any custom classes that have been added directly via the menus admin.

-This function will extend the default get_field function within Advanced Custom Fields to also allow you to: pass in a default value in case none are found fall back to site options (if one exists) pass in the ID of … Continued
+This function will extend the default get_field function within Advanced Custom Fields to also allow you to: pass in a default value in case none are found fall back to site options (if one exists) pass in the ID of the post to get the field from and then apply the previous actions

 The demo plugin can be downloaded here.